 Acorn House: Our full report

-Acorn House is a beautifully old house designed in 1904 and is situated on the slopes of Table Mountain in the lovely suburb of Oranjezicht in Cape Town.
-The house is over 100 years old and a National Monument!
-Its location is very convenient, close to many restaurants.
-The city centre is only a short distance away and the Victoria and Alfred Waterfront just a bit further on.
+Acorn House is a lovely old house, built in 1904, and situated at the foot of Table Mountain.Its location in the Cape Town suburb of Oranjezicht is very convenient for many restaurants and cafés in nearby trendy Kloof Street.
+The city centre is only a short distance away and the Victoria and Alfred Waterfront only ten minutes by car.